Barista Competition: The Battle of the Baskets

 While the machines you see in cafes operate in much the same way as they have done for years, a quiet revolution is taking place behind the scenes.
-This revolution is not being led by the makers of espresso coffee machines.
-The big leap in espresso technology is something brilliantly simple, intuitive and economical.
+This revolution is not being led by the makers of espresso machines.
+The big leap in espresso coffee technology is something brilliantly modest, intuitive and affordable.
 Can you guess what’s behind it all?
 It’s the ‘high extraction’ filter basket.

-Armed with this crop of new baskets, better distribution tools — and an open mind about the shot time and brew ratio essential to make great espresso — baristas are creating different styles of coffee, and pushing the envelope of extraction further than ever before.
+Armed with this crop of new baskets, better distribution tools — and an open mind about the shot time and brew ratio necessary to make great espresso coffee — baristas are creating different styles of coffee, and pushing the envelope of extraction further than ever before.

 New Kids on the Diffusion Block

-The Sworksdesign Billet basket allows fast flow in an espresso, despite the tiny size of the exit holes.
+The Sworksdesign Billet basket allows fast flow in an espresso coffee, despite the tiny size of the exit holes.

-Sheldon Wong, the founder of Sworksdesign, explains that the starting point for his basket design was to push for the holes at the bottom to cover the widest possible area, so that the entire puck can be extracted equally effectively.
+Sheldon Wong, the founder of Sworksdesign, explains that the beginning point for his basket design was to push for the holes at the bottom to cover the widest possible area, so that the entire puck can be extracted evenly effectively.
 “The holes span a 57.5mm diameter area on my 58mm basket,” he says.

 In older basket designs, on the other hand, the holes don’t extend all the way to the edge.
 “In regions without holes, water will flow to the bottom, hit a wall and then travel horizontally to find the nearest exit,” Sheldon says.
 “The flow velocity here will be slower than the water paths that happen to line up with a hole in the basket.
 Water will always prefer flowing through paths of less or least resistance — leading to locally higher extraction and leaving other areas under-extracted.”